What is HIV/AIDS?

 Human immunodeficiency virus (HIV) destroys or impairs the immune system of the people it infects.
 As the immune system weakens individuals become more at risk to infections.
 As condition progresses, the immune system becomes weaker and the individual becomes more at risk to acquired immunodeficiency syndrome (AIDS), the most advanced stage of HIV.
 Because of advances in medicines called antiretroviral drugs, many people with HIV live for 15 years or more before symptoms of AIDS appear.

-In 2009, the World Health Organization estimated that 33million people were infected with HIV, the majority of cases (22 million) of which were in Sub-Saharan Africa.
+The World Health Organization estimated that at the end of 2013, 35 million people were living with HIV.
 The global health community is actively working to fight the HIV/AIDS epidemic on several levels:

 - Education and outreach to stop the spread of HIV